 If there’s one unfair fact of life, it’s that there are some people born #blessed with flawless complexions while others are constantly at war with their skin.
-This struggle can feel particularly weary if you suffer with acne.
-On top of that, so many acne products contain sneaky dehydrating alcohols and harsh sulfates which can actually make your acne worse, which makes finding a good skin care routine to get rid of acne can feel like an uphill battle.
-But don’t fear – because we’re here to help.
-Here’s everything you need to know about the most common types of acne, and how to create a skin care routine to treat acne.
+This struggle can feel particularly weary if you suffer from acne-prone skin.
+On top of that, so many acne products contain sneaky dehydrating alcohols and harsh sulfates which can actually make your acne worse, which makes finding a good skincare routine to get rid of acne can feel like an uphill battle.
+But don’t fear - because we’re here to help.
+Here’s everything you need to know about the most common types of acne, and how to create a skin care routine for acne.

 First step: identify the kind of acne you’re dealing with

 Blackheads fall into the ‘non-inflammatory’ category, as they’re not coupled with redness, tenderness and swelling.
-Also known as open comedones, blackheads are an open plug of sebum mixed with dead skin cells.
+Also known as open comedones, blackheads are an open plug of sebum mixed with cells that are dead which are clogged pores.
 This exposure to the air causes oxidization, giving your zit that darkened, ‘black’ appearance.
-While blackheads can be persistent little suckers, they are pretty easy to treat with the right skin care routine.
+While blackheads can be persistent little suckers, they are pretty easy to treat with the right skincare routine.

 People often confuse whiteheads with inflamed papules or pustules (your classic ‘zit’).
 Whiteheads are made up of a cocktail of sebum, dead skin cells, bacteria and white blood cells.
 Also known as closed comedones, the pore is closed over to form a raised bump, unlike blackheads which are open.
 Unlike papules and pustules, however, whiteheads are not inflamed and red.